squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 Additionally, as briefly mentioned in ["*Special tokenization rules for names/IDs*"](#special-tokenization-rules-for-names-ids), the Windows RC compiler treats any ASCII character from `0x05` to `0x20` (inclusive) as whitespace for the purpose of tokenization.
 However, it turns out that this is *not* the set of characters that the *preprocessor* treats as whitespace.

 To determine what the preprocessor considers to be whitespace, we can take advantage of its whitespace collapsing behavior.
-For example, if we run the following example through the preprocessor, we will see that it does not get collapsed, so therefore we know the preprocessor does not consider <code><span class="token_unrepresentable" title="U+0005 Enquiry">&lt;0x05&gt;</span></code> to be whitespace:
+For example, if we run the following script through the preprocessor, we will see that it does not get collapsed, so therefore we know the preprocessor does not consider <code><span class="token_unrepresentable" title="U+0005 Enquiry">&lt;0x05&gt;</span></code> to be whitespace:

 <pre><code class="language-rc"><span class="token_identifier">1</span><span class="token_rc_whitespace token_whitespace"> </span><span class="token_keyword">RCDATA</span><span class="token_rc_whitespace token_whitespace"> </span><span class="token_punctuation">{</span>
 <span class="token_unrepresentable" title="U+0005 Enquiry">&lt;0x05&gt;</span>   <span class="token_string">"this was indented"</span><span class="token_rc_whitespace token_whitespace">